Love of Learning. Learning for Life.

 As leaders of the Junior School, Year 6 students actively seek opportunities to work effectively with others, understand and value diversity, challenge stereotypes, manage change and negotiate roles and responsibilities.
 The teaching program is structured in a specific way to prepare students for the transition to secondary school.
 Students are encouraged to foster a personal relationship with God and be positive role models for others.
 The Year 6 camp serves to expand students’ understanding of the role of government and their place in an ever-changing world.

-The Junior Curriculum Handbook is available for immediate download via the link below.
+The Junior School Curriculum Overview is available for immediate download via the link below.